jtkovacs/jtkovacs.github.io/REFS/process-improvement.md

 ## Business process reengineering (BPR)

 BPR is a radical upending of current business processes and systems, so spends little time analyzing them.
-Per Rigby (2015; also includes references for further reading), a BPR effort focuses on
+Per Rigby (2015; also gives recommendations for further reading), a BPR effort focuses on:

 - Reorienting organizational culture towards user needs
 - Reorganizing traditional functional departments into cross-functional teams